 Application Preset Description Modulation Analysis The Modulation Analysis setup application preset provides you with the most common displays used during modulation analysis.
 Only present when Option 21 is installed.
+Phase Noise The Phase Noise application preset opens the Phase Noise display, and makes changes to the default parameters to settings better optimized for phase noise analysis.
+Only present when Option 11 is installed.
 Pulse Analysis The Pulse Analysis application preset provides you with the most common displays used during pulse analysis, and makes changes to the default parameters to settings better optimized for pulsed signal analysis.
 Only present when Option 20 is installed.
-Spectrum Analyzer The Spectrum Analysis application preset provide you with the settings commonly used for general purpose spectrum analysis.
+Spectrum Analysis The Spectrum Analysis application preset provide you with the settings commonly used for general purpose spectrum analysis.
 Spur Search Multi Zone 9k-1GHz The Spur Search application preset configures the instrument to show the Spurious display with the frequency range set to 9 kHz to 1 GHz.
 Time-Frequency Analysis The Time-Frequency preset configures the instrument with settings suited to analyzing signal behavior over time.
 DPX Preset Description Swept The DPX Swept Preset displays the DPX Spectrum display with the center frequency set to 1.5 GHz and the span set to 3 GHz.
-Zero Span (Option 200 only) The DPX Zero Span Preset displays the DPX Zero Span display with the center frequency set to 1.5 GHz and the sweep set to 1 ms. Main Presets Description Current: V2.4 and later This Preset sets the instrument to display a Spectrum display with settings matched to show a Spectrum display with settings appropriate for typical spectrum analysis tasks.
+Zero Span (RSA6100B Series and RSA5100A with Option 200) The DPX Zero Span Preset displays the DPX Zero Span display with the center frequency set to 1.5 GHz and the sweep set to 1 ms. Main Presets Description the File > Preset (Main) menu se s that can be recalled using the front-panel Preset button, the Preset button in the icon bar, lection, or the RST remote command.
+For an explanation of how to specify which Preset is ton, see Configuring How Presets Are Recalled (see page 27).
+Current This Preset sets the instrument to display a Spectrum display with settings matched to show a Spectrum display with settings appropriate for typical spectrum analysis tasks.
 This preset was updated from the original factory preset with version 2.4 of the instrument software.
-Original: V1.0 - V2.3 This Preset is the original factory preset used with software versions 1.0 through 2.3.
+Original This Preset is the original factory preset used with software versions 1.0 through 2.3.
 This version of the factory preset is included to allow users to maintain compatibility with existing remote control software.
+Full Spectrum (RSA5100A series only) This Preset sets the instrument to display a Spectrum display with the center frequency set to 1/2 the instrument frequency range and the acquisition bandwidth set to the maximum real-time bandwidth, which depends on the installed option.
+For example, if the instrument has Option 110 installed, the acquisition bandwidth is set to 110 MHz.
 User Description User Preset 1 This Preset is provided as a example for you to create your own Presets.
 This preset displays the Spectrum, Spectrogram, Frequency vs Time, and Time Overview displays.
 User Preset 2 This Preset is provided as a example for you to create your own Presets.
-This preset displays the Spurious display configured to test for Spurious signals across four ranges. ·
+This preset displays the Spurious display configured to test for Spurious signals across four ranges.